bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-12-objects.rst

 Attributes and Behaviors
 --------------------------

 A class defines the **attributes** (data) and **behaviors** (methods) that all objects of that class will have.
-The objects are the specific instances of the class that have their own values for the attributes.  **Attributes** are the data or properties that an object knows about itself, for example, a turtle object's color and size. **Behaviors** are the things that an object can do.
+The objects are the specific **instances** of the class that have their own values for the attributes.  **Attributes** are the data or properties that an object knows about itself, for example, a turtle object's color and size. **Behaviors** are the things that an object can do.
 For example, a turtle object can go forward, turn left, or turn right.
 The attributes and behaviors of a class are defined in the class, but each object has its own values for the attributes.

 .. |video3| raw:: html

    <a href="https://www.youtube.com/watch?v=Y9vn6u3901Y&list=PLHqz-wcqDQIEP6p1_0wOb9l9aQ0qFijrP&ab_channel=colleenlewis" target="_blank">video</a>

 This |video3| shows another class called ``Belt`` and how it has 3 instance variables to define its attributes.
-Every belt object has its own copy of instance variables.
+Every belt object can have different values stored in the instance variables.

 .. youtube:: Y9vn6u3901Y
     :width: 650